sahil1110/sustainability_by_hoa/README.md

 # sustainability_by_hoa
-This project relationship among multiple sustainability indicators of homeowner behavior including recycling habits, lawn care, tree planting, and home gardening, and compares these behaviors between neighborhoods with HOAs and those without.
+This project assesses relationship among multiple sustainability indicators of homeowner behavior including recycling habits, lawn care, tree planting, and home gardening, and compares these behaviors between neighborhoods with HOAs and those without.